I have been working on rolling code support for a long time now, and progress have not been as fast as I would have foresee in the beginning.

 But I have learnt a lot, and my skills in FW analysis have made a huge step forward (note that I am still considering myself a newbie, given the huge possibilities of Ghidra).

-I really think reverse engineering is much more effective in teamwork, so thanks to all folks who helped me a lot in understanding some tricky encryption schemes.
+I really think reverse engineering is much more effective in teamwork, so thanks to all folks who helped me a lot in understanding some tricky encryption schemes (thank you Derrow).

 Working on this alone would have taken much longer.